 Then again, reducing the flood could lead to local recession.
 That is if we go on living the way we are living now.

 If a wall was built around this area, to keep newcomers out, it would be breached.
 People inside the wall would breach it for the sake of jobs.
-Construction is a big source of livelihood; especially now that Georgia Pacific has closed its pulp mill and Alcoa Intalco Aluminum works has laid off so many.
+Construction is a big source of livelihood; especially now that Georgia Pacific Pulp Mill and Alcoa Intalco Aluminum works has closed.

 People are employed building new houses for folks moving up here from California, and other places.
 This area's economy runs, in part, on inflated home equity.
 Quite a few folks, I know, have sold houses in California, moved up here, and retired at, say, age 50.
 Their home equity is in the hundreds of thousands of dollars.
 They create jobs for contractors doing remolding of kitchens, baths, yards and so forth.